 There's only one tax deduction available for income tax payments made to the Internal Revenue Service: you can deduct a portion of self-employment taxes paid.
 Unless you are self-employed, however, funds paid to meet your federal income tax bill cannot reduce your gross income when calculating your tax liability in a present or future filing year.
 Instead, any prepayments made to the IRS reduce your tax bill.

-Tax filers with payroll jobs prepay income taxes, Social Security tax and Medicare tax to the federal government through payroll withholding, while the self-employed remit estimated tax payments to the IRS on a quarterly basis.
+Tax filers who have payroll jobs prepay income taxes, Social Security tax and Medicare tax to the federal government through paycheck withholding, while the self-employed remit estimated tax payments to the IRS on a quarterly basis.
 These prepayments reduce the taxes owed when you file your return.
 After calculating your total tax liability with Form 1040, subtract the prepayments made through withholding and estimated taxes under the Payments section of the form.
 If the new tax bill is a negative number, you overpaid and will get an income tax refund.
 A positive number indicates the remaining taxes you must pay the IRS before the filing deadline.

 If you work a payroll job, you and your employer each pay a portion of your Social Security and Medicare taxes.
 Your employer then writes off the cost of these taxes as a deduction when filing an income tax return for the business.
 If you are self-employed, you pay as both the employer and employee through self-employment taxes.
 When calculating your adjusted gross income on Form 1040, the IRS allows you to deduct the employer's portion of the taxes.
 After you determine your total self-employment tax liability on Schedule SE, the form also helps calculate the deductible portion of the payment.

 If you're unable to completely pay your tax bill, the IRS lets you set up a payment plan to repay the debt over a period of time.
 Until your past-due taxes are paid in full, the unpaid portion accrues penalties and interest.
-None of the funds sent to the IRS under a repayment arrangement, including set-up fees, penalties and interest, are deductible on your income tax return because they are applied to a federal income tax bill.
+None of the funds sent to the IRS under a repayment arrangement, including setup fees, penalties and interest, are deductible on your income tax return because they are applied to a federal income tax bill.

 - Comstock/Comstock/Getty Images